sonofmartinus/Babalao/README.md

 This is the repository for my current gaming/dev workstation.
 After many years without having built my own PC.
 I decided it was time to build a new system to satisfy my gaming needs and my recently discovered scripting needs.
 Please take a look at the 'babalao' markdown file to inspect hardware specs.

+Here is a picture of my PC build: ['babalao'](/img/babalao.jpg)

 Feel free to comment or ask any questions in regards.